sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 ---
 ## 3. Simulation of Bias in Model Evaluations

+Let us now simulate and quantify the impact of the bias induced due to overlap in human annotators between training and evaluation.
 To empirically demonstrate how evaluator biases can influence private evaluations, we conducted an experiment simulating two private evaluation companies, Company Alpha and Company Beta.
 Each company develops its own set of evaluation leaderboards but has the dual responsibility of also providing instruction fine-tuning data to their own clients (LLM trainers).
 This setup mirrors real-world scenarios where Company Alpha and Beta might represent ScaleAI and one of their competitors.

-For this set of experiments, we consider the most benign case in which both companies A and B **act in good faith**.
-They take precautions to ensure there is no overlap in the evaluation leaderboard, no overlap in the question templates, and tasks.
-We study the “mildest” form of bias, where given two outputs, Company Alpha and Beta’s annotators, only provide an output.
-Let us concretely understand what the experiment setup looks like.
+In this set of experiments, we focus on the most benign scenario where both Companies A and B **act in good faith**.
+They ensure that their curated data, accessible to customers, does not include privileged information related to the evaluation leaderboard, such as specific question templates, tasks, or answer styles.
+We examine the “mildest” form of bias: when annotators from Company Alpha and Company Beta are asked to evaluate and provide a single output for a given input.
+Let’s now describe the experimental setup in detail.

 ---